YouthIsATrick/prediction-validation/README.md

 ## Edge cases

 1. The start time may not always be 1 for every cases.
 Therefore, the number of windows is `# of windows = max actual time - min actual time - window + 2` instead of `# of windows = max actual time - window + 1`.
 Designed test_2 in test suite covers this case.
-2. There might be missing window in predicted data, since it contains only **high confidence predictions**.
+2. There might be missing window in predicted data, since it contains only high confidence predictions.
 When I am not able to find a match between stock and price for a given window, I output "NA" to be the average error.
 Designed test_3 in test suite covers this case.

 ## Notes